 Burrata, meaning "buttery" in Italian, is a cow-milk cheese made from burrata and cream that resembles a ball.
 When sliced open, the creamy inside spills out and can be spread on toast or served as an appetizer with fresh tomatoes or prosciutto.

-- It's gorgeous - I just love the color of these tomatoes when sliced.
+- Presentation: I just love the color of these tomatoes when sliced.
 They turn an ordinary Caprese Salad into an extraordinary one!

-- It's tasty - Caprese (in any form) is one of our all-time favorite dishes.
+- Flavor: Caprese (in any form) is one of our all-time favorite dishes.
 Search Caprese on our website and you will see what we mean.

-- It's easy - A few slices of tomato, some layering of ingredients, and you have a gorgeous salad ready to eat in under five minutes.
+- Quick and Easy: A few slices of tomato, some layering of ingredients, and you have a gorgeous Burrata Caprese ready to eat in under five minutes.

-Looking for more amazing burrata recipes?
+Looking for more salad recipes?
 Try this Prosciutto Burrata Salad or this delicious Burrata Toast.

 Jump to: